brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > provide implicit definitions for them ([class.ctor], [class.dtor],
 > [class.copy.ctor], [class.copy.assign]), which might mean defining them as
 > deleted.
 [A defaulted prospective destructor ([class.dtor]) that is not a
-> destructor shall be defined as deleted.
+> destructor is defined as deleted.
 A defaulted special member function
-> that is not an eligible special member function ([class.prop]) shall be
+> that is neither a prospective destructor nor an eligible special member
+> function ([class.prop]) is
 > defined as deleted.]{.addu} A function is _user-provided_ if it is
 > user-declared and not explicitly defaulted or deleted on its first
 > declaration.